 This way, no session state is needed to evaluate the query in MySQL.

-- Reserved connection.
-For some settings, it makes sense to allow them to be set, but it makes using a shared connection for this user much harder.
-By default, Vitess will first apply these system variables that are set, and then keep the connection dedicated for this user.
-Connection pooling is important for the performance of Vitess, so this should not be the normal way to run applications on Vitess.
+Reserved connection.
+For some settings, it makes sense to allow them to be set, but it also means that we can't use a shared connection for this user.
+What this means is that every connection done on this users behalf will need to first have these system variables set, and then keep the connection dedicated.
+Connection pooling is important for the performance of Vitess, and reserved connections can't be pooled, so this should not be the normal way to run applications on Vitess.
 Just make sure that the global variable is set to the same value the application will set it to, and Vitess can use connection pooling.
-Vitess now has support for connection-pooling even for these settings that originally required reserved connections.
-You can read more about it here.

 There are a few special functions that Vitess handles without delegating to MySQL.

-DATABASE()- The keyspace name and the underlying database names do not have to be equal.
+DATABASE() - The keyspace name and the underlying database names do not have to be equal.
 Vitess will rewrite these calls to use the literal string for the keyspace name.
-(This also applies to the synonym
+(This also applies to the synonym SCHEMA())